webage003/bigbangrke/docs/compliance/policies.md

 ##### External IPs (p.14)

+---

 #### Resource Policies (p.14)

+---

 #### Control Plane (p.15)

-Big Bang's scope does not include deploying the Kubernetes cluster or container engine.
+**Check**: Big Bang's scope does not include deploying the Kubernetes cluster or container engine.
 It relies on the cluster administrator to deploy a secure configuration using best practices.

+---

 #### Worker Node Segmentation (p.16)

-Big Bang's scope does not include deploying the Kubernetes cluster or container engine.
+**Check**: Big Bang's scope does not include deploying the Kubernetes cluster or container engine.
 It relies on the cluster administrator to deploy a secure configuration using best practices.

+---

 #### Encryption (p.17)

+---

 #### Secrets (p.17)

+---

 #### Sensitive Cloud Infrastructure (p.18)

-Big Bang's scope does not include deploying the Kubernetes cluster or container engine.
+**Check**: Big Bang's scope does not include deploying the Kubernetes cluster or container engine.
 It relies on the cluster administrator to deploy a secure configuration using best practices.

+---

 #### Authentication (p.19)

+---

 #### Role-Based Access Control (p.20)

+---

 #### Logging (p.21)